JohnCremona/CMFs/announcement_pr.md

 * There is more modularity in the templates, allowing the same search interface to be used on multiple pages

 # Mongo to Postgres
 While working on classical modular forms, we've fixed various issues with the transition from Mongo to Postgres, and eliminated the last dependencies on Mongo.
+One interface change to be aware of is that you now run `from lmfdb import db` to access the database object, rather than `from lmfdb.db_backend import db`.

 One change particularly useful for those of you not at MIT is that we tried to reduce the number of queries to the server when possible.
 In particular, at startup and when fetching knowl titles we switch to a single database query and cache the results for 10 seconds.